![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 right road and the dangers that beset it.
 No, I will not turn my back

 on politics."
-(Romain Rolland and the Politics of the Intellectual Engagement by David Fisher, 2013, p.
+(Romain Rolland and the Politics of the Intellectual Engagement by David Fisher, with a new introduction by the author, London and New York: Routledge, 2013, p.
 218) The common man has won, was Benda's conclusion.
 His mission "of preserving intelligence in the world" view its most cogent expression in José Ortega y Gasset's famous essay The Revolt of the Masses (1929).
 T.S.
 Eliot, who agreed with Benda's arguments concerning the role of the intellectual elite, noted that the French thinker's "own brand of classicism is just as romantic as anyone else's."
 Although Benda condemned the glorification of national particularism, there is an anti-Teutonic strain in some of his work.
 Since 1920s Benda advocated European federalization for cultural reasons.
 Firmly believing

 that